 I had no idea my crying was causing you so much grief.
 So after tonight, I won’t cry anymore, only, when I’m hungry or feeling cold.
 However if I do get indigestion, I’ll indicate by lifting my legs and scratching my face.
 Speaking of which, it’s high time I had my nails filed down again, don’t you agree?”

 The silence was loud.
 The ubiquitous term: catching flies sprung to mind as Christine calmly watched Lydia and Tilly gape back at her.

 Lydia broke the silence.
-“Is this some kind of joke?” she blazed.
-She turned to her friend, whose usually creamy white complexion took on a greyish hue.
-Tilly looked frozen but opened her mouth to speak, all the same: “Yes - yes it is good,” Tilly answered as though she was in a trance.
+“Is this some kind of joke?” she said in a blaze.
+She turned to her friend whose usually creamy white complexion took on a greyish hue.
+Tilly looked frozen but opened her mouth to speak all the same.
+“Yes - yes it is good,” Tilly answered as though she was in a trance.
 “Its 1982”

 Lydia looked incredulous.
 “What’s 1982?” she demanded.
 She looked about her as though everybody had suddenly gone raving mad.

 “That Rioja,” Tilly answered.
 She slowly turned her head back to look at Christine; her eyes wide with disbelief.
 What she said next seemed to hang in the air for eternity.
 “Thank you.”

 Nobody moved but Tilly began to relax.
 One could literally see the tension rise up and float away from her like a spirit hurtling towards the next world.
 Nonetheless Tilly maintained a knowing smile, a smile she was doing quite badly at suppressing.
 “Ethan - my father!” she called out.
 “He’s here.
 He’s right here!”
 She continued to stare at Christine in a strange kind of wonder.
 “Oh my God…They’re all here…”